 Suika KYK, Sannomiya.
 Pig out.

 The next night, we set off in search of the crumbiest dinner we could find.
 We made it just in time.
 Restaurant KYK closed permanently not long after we visited.
 Clearly, we were the ultimate in alpha-customers.
 Management gave up.
-Future patrons could not possibly meet our measure of gluttony.
+Future patrons could never beat our gluttony.

-Digesting such mountains of fried food would make even the sturdiest bowel wince.
-So Osaka custom demands side-dishes of fibrous cabbage, rice for ballast, and miso soup as a digestif.
-In unlimited quantities, to do battle with the giant gut-clogging cutlets for which the place was famous.
+Digesting such mountains of fried food makes even the sturdiest bowel wince.
+Osaka custom demands side-dishes of fibrous cabbage, rice for ballast, and miso soup as a digestif.
+In unlimited quantities, to do battle with the giant gut-clogging cutlets for which KYK was famous.